laradcm/VeloCity/README.md

 ## Database

-#### In the backend folder you can find the mockdb.sql to intialize the database for this application.
+#### In the backend folder you can find the initialize_db.sql to intialize the database for this application.

 ## Brand Guidelines